benmanone/lox_interpreter/README.md

 # lox_interpreter
-A Rust implementation of an interpreter for the [Lox language](https://github.com/munificent/craftinginterpreters), following the guide Crafting Interpreters by Bob Nystrom.
+A Rust implementation of an interpreter for the [Lox language](https://github.com/munificent/craftinginterpreters), following the guide Crafting Interpreters by Bob Nystrom for writing interpreters in Java and C. This is a work-in-progress Rust version of the book's first implementation of a Lox recursive-descent interpreter.
+An version of the second bytecode compiler will also be stored here once written.